DOAJ/doaj/README.md

 We're running supervisord on our server.
 Every time you push changes, do

     git pull  # obviously
-    sudo supervisorctl restart doaj
+    git submodule update  # in case one of the repo's submodules are at a newer commit now sudo supervisorctl restart doaj

 ## Setting up the software